AFRICA

 a) Turnover thresholds

-The turnover test is met when the UK turnover associated with the business which is being acquired (i.e. the target) exceeds GBP 70 million.
-(See lower turnover threshold for certain industries in topic 15.)
+The turnover test is met when the UK turnover associated with the enterprise being acquired (i.e. the target) exceeds GBP 100 million.

 b) Market share thresholds